syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/023_db_parser/004_The_syslog-ng_patterndb_format/000_patterndb/000_ruleset/001_rules/README.md

 title: 'Element: rules'
 short_title: rules
 id: adm-parser-db-elem-rules
+description: >-
+	A container element for the rules of the ruleset.
 ---

 ## Location

 / patterndb / ruleset / rules

-## Description

-A container element for the rules of the ruleset.

 ## Attributes